Artist, Designer, Photographer, Author, Illustrator, Speaker, since 1973.

-That since 1973 painting, writing, speaking, photographing and designing would explode into a huge world of the Arts for me.
-That my days would keep expanding with all my “brilliant” (my adjective) ideas.
-That enriching friendships would bloom in every corner of the world.
+That for decades, my life would explode into a huge world of the Arts?
+That my days would keep expanding with all my “brilliant” (adjective by me) ideas.
+That enriching friendships would bloom in every corner of the world?

-How could I have known all this? – That my life would be filled with love, adventure, discovery, creations.
+How could I have known that my life would be filled with love, adventure, discovery, creations?
 And an undying passion for cutting snowflakes, searching for bells, and savoring chocolate!
-Formulating theories that kitchens should be reserved for other people, each day should contain sillies and giggles, and people should come to dinner for the decorations not the food.
-That planting flowers provides fleeting beauty while painting flowers makes them timeless, that the best bookends for my days are writing thank yous, and that I should not be ruled by my hair.
+Busily formulating theories that kitchens should be reserved for other people, each day should contain sillies and giggles, and people should come to dinner for the decorations not the food.
+Oh, and that planting flowers provides fleeting beauty while painting flowers makes them timeless.
+Finding the best bookends for my days are writing thank you notes, and that I should not be ruled by my hair.

-So I have learned all these things and so much more - For feeling the depth, the anguish, and permanence of other people’s difficulties, For feeling extreme gratitude for the magnificent life I have lived.
-For the hope that through my art and writing I can bring joy and beauty and a touch of humor to others.
+I have learned all these things and so much more by feeling the depth, the anguish, and permanence of other people’s difficulties.
+I also recognize, with extreme gratitude, the magnificent life I have lived.
+My hope is that through my art and writing, I can bring joy and beauty and a touch of humor to others.

-Watercolors: Wallow in the textures of Animals, the fragility of flowers, the enchantment of children, and the complexity of Kaleidoscopes of people, organizations, schools, etc. Julie’s extensive intensive travels in 101 countries have invited her to remember them through her paintbrush!
+Watercolors: Experience the textures of animals, the fragility of flowers, the enchantment of children, and the complexity of Julie’s exclusive Kaleidoscopes inspired by people, organizations, schools, and more from Julie’s extensive intensive travels in 101 countries.

-Clothing and Décor: Choose a unique Julie Dawson Collection product featuring her art.
-From neckties and scarves, to t shirts and aprons, from tiles and pillow cases to bodysuits and bibs, from note cards and holiday cards to placemats and pillowcases, plus a plethora of Sillybillies stuff.
+Clothing and Décor: The Julie Dawson Collection features products based on her art and characters.
+From neckties and scarves to t-shirts and aprons.
+Tiles and pillowcases to onesies and bibs.
+Note cards and holiday cards to placemats and pillowcases.
+Of course, you’ll also find a plethora of fun Sillybillies items.